Technigo/project-happy-thoughts-api/README.md

 ## FEATURES

-it has the following endpoints:
+The API has the following endpoints:

 GET /thoughts - Returns all thoughts by find() function. and then it limit the amount of thoughts saved in the database to maximum of 20 thoughts and finally sorts the thoughts in a descending order.